Shin splints can be quite painful for runners and athletes and it can even shut you down.

 Related: Hoka One One Rincon vs Clifton 6

 Asics Gel Nimbus 20

 The Asics Gel Nimbus series is known to be one of the more reputable high-cushioned road shoes out there.
-Over the years, the Nimbus has seen some slight changes including the Nimbus 20.

 So, what does this version have to offer?

 The upper continues to improve upon the last version by using Asics seamless FluidFit 3D Print upper.
 This is essentially a multi-directional outer layer mesh that stretches slightly allowing for an adaptive fit while still maintaining the structure of the shoe.